Connect with others who understand.

 Brain Fog

-In advanced cases of AS, new bone formation in the spine leads to spinal fusion.
-The new bone formation is called ankylosis, which gives ankylosing spondylitis its name.
-Spinal fusion results in immobility, kyphosis (rounding of the spine), and an increased risk of fracture of the bones in the spine.
+In advanced cases of AS, new bone formation in the spine can cause spinal fusion.
+This process, known as ankylosis, gives AS its name.
+Spinal fusion leads to immobility, kyphosis (forward rounding of the spine), and an increased risk of fractures (breaks) in the vertebrae.

 Treatment for Preventing Progression of Ankylosing Spondylitis

-Although there is currently no cure for AS, there are many treatment options for managing symptoms and preventing disease progression.
-If left untreated, disease progression may significantly reduce a person’s independence and quality of life.
+Although there’s currently no cure for AS, many treatment options are available to manage symptoms and prevent disease progression.
+Without treatment, AS can worsen over time, significantly reducing independence and quality of life.

 Read more about advanced treatments for ankylosing spondylitis.